ismaelpamplona/isma.codes/posts/brazilian_abroad_payroll_api.md

     └── response.rs
 ```

-This structure allows developers to navigate the codebase easily and manage the API's components effectively.
+By doing so, the structure enables a developer to find classes and functions in one part of an API or even an entire codebase, and then find all the references to them in other parts.

-Including the API path structure in this way sets the stage for a discussion of how Rust's design benefits the individual components of a web service.
+The fact that, in the case of Rust, the API path structure is included in this manner presents an opportunity for a discussion of how the design of Rust benefits the individual components of the web service.

 ## API Endpoints and Operations